NYPL-publicdomain/data-and-utilities/README.md

 - [download_images.py](https://github.com/NYPL-publicdomain/data-and-utilities/blob/master/code_examples/utilities/download_images.py) -- A(n ugly) python script that could be used to download images of a [Digital Collections](http://digitalcollections.nypl.org) item given the UUID of any multi-capture item.
 Requires an [NYPL Digital Collections Metadata API](http://api.repo.nypl.org/) token.

 - [API Client](https://github.com/NYPL-publicdomain/api-client) -- A Node.js module to access the [NYPL Digital Collections Metadata API](http://api.repo.nypl.org/) and return all captures for any given item, container, or collection UUID.
 Requires an API token.

+## Pull Requests and Issues
+Are you doing cool things with our public domain items?
+Have a script or utility you'd like to share?
+We welcome your pull requests for code examples that can help others access, reuse, and remix our data and images.

+While we appreciate your support in cleaning up our legacy data, we are not able to accept your pull requests to our CSV and JSON datasets.
+We are actively working to improve our data consistency and completeness within Digital Collections, but we do rely on you to help point out factual inaccuracies.
+If you would like to contribute corrections to our data, please send us your feedback through our form at [Digital Collections](http://digitalcollections.nypl.org) or email to [DigitalCollections@nypl.org](mailto: DigitalCollections@nypl.org).

+If you have suggestions for how we can improve this data documentation, please let us know in [Issues](https://github.com/NYPL-publicdomain/data-and-utilities/issues).

 ---